-As ICD-10 codes encompass both diagnostic and procedural codes, changes to both the alpha-numeric composition of codes and procedural terminology associated with codes will occur with ICD-10 conversion.
+ICD codes encompass both diagnostic and procedural codes.
+Changes to both the alpha-numeric composition of codes and procedural terminology associated with codes will occur wth ICD-10 conversion.

 End-to-end testing with the Department